SumiSastri/dev-blogs/docs/auth/authentication-vs-authorisation.md

 ## What is authorisation?

 After a user has been authenticated, or verified as the right user to have access to a system, the user can be authorised to access information on the app.
+Authorisation is the process of granting permissions and levels of access control.

 Confusingly, some use auth to mean both authentication and authorisation but they are two distinct processes that allow a user to perform certain tasks based on their roles and needs to perform those tasks.